138 Famous Warren Buffett Quotes. Money & Investing Explained

 “And if it’s okay for the boss to cheat a little, it’s easy for subordinates to rationalize similar behavior.”

-“What starts as an “innocent” fudge in order to not disappoint “the Street” – say, trade-loading at quarter-end, turning a blind eye to rising insurance losses, or drawing down a “cookie-jar” reserve – can become the first step toward full-fledged fraud.”
+“What starts as an “innocent” fudge to not disappoint “the Street” – say, trade-loading at quarter-end, turning a blind eye to rising insurance losses, or drawing down a “cookie-jar” reserve – can become the first step toward full-fledged fraud.”

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”